RosettaCommons/binder/documentation/basics.rst

 Compiling generated code
 ------------------------

-If all goes well and Binder finished its run without error the path spefied by ``--prefix`` option should contain geneated source code and auxiliary files:
+If all goes well and Binder finished its run without error the path specified by ``--prefix`` option should contain generated source code and auxiliary files:

 ``<root_module_name>.sources`` list of generated source files

 ``<root_module_name>.cpp`` main file for binding code

-``<root_module_name>.modules`` file contatining the list of Python modules that was generated
+``<root_module_name>.modules`` file containing the list of Python modules that were generated